HoangVu22/Capstone_2-C2SE.20-CJB/README.md

 <a href="https://getcomposer.org/">COMPOSER</a>

 In xampp start Apache and Mysql <br>
-Go to /Capstone_2_C2SE.20-CJB by terminal and run:
+If this is your first time running backend go to /Capstone_2_C2SE.20-CJB by terminal and run:

 ```bash
 cd BackEnd